Mirozell/PopsicleStick/README.txt

 Popsicle Stick
 ========

-Popsicle Stick is a too to pick random items out of a set, such as students names in a class room, so that each will be selected once.
+Popsicle Stick is a tool to pick random items out of a set, such as students names in a class room, so that each will be selected once.

 Website: https://github.com/Mirozell/PopsicleStick